ballerina-platform/ballerina-dev-website/learn/using-the-openapi-tools.md

 You can give the specific tags and operations that you need to document as services without documenting all the operations using these optional `--tags` and `--operations` commands.

 `(-o|--output)` is an optional parameter.
 You can give the output path for the generated files.
-If not it will take the execution path as the output path.
+If not, it will take the execution path as the output path.

-####Mock service from OpenAPI
+####Mock Service from OpenAPI
 ```
 ballerina openapi   -i <openapi-contract> --mode service
                     [(-o|--output) outputFile]